DataDog/datadog-operator/docs/secret_management.md

     apiVersion: v1
     kind: Secret
     metadata:
-      name: my-credentials
+      name: test-secret
     data:
       api_key: <api-key>
       app_key: <app-key>
     ```

-## 3. Use the Secret backend feature
+## 3. Use the secret backend feature

-The Datatog Operator is compatible with the ["Secret backend" feature][1] implemented.
+The Datatog Operator is compatible with the ["secret backend" feature][1] implemented.

-### How Deploy the Datadog-Operator with the secret backend activated
+### How to deploy the Datadog-Operator with the "secret backend" activated

 #### Custom secret backend

-The first step is to create a container image from the `datadog/operator` that contains the secret backend command.
+The first step is to create a `datadog/operator` container image that contains the secret backend command.

-The following Dockerfile example takes the `datadog/operator:latest` image as the base image and copies the `my-secret-backend.sh` script file.
+If you'd like to build your own, the following Dockerfile example takes the `datadog/operator:latest` image as the base image and copies the `my-secret-backend.sh` script file.

 ```Dockerfile
 FROM datadog/operator:latest